Non Agency Adoption

 1. Alternatives to adoption;

-2. The child's need to know that s/he is adopted and have information about the birth family;
+2. The child's need to know that they have been adopted and have information about the birth family;

 3. The requirement for the consent of parents with Parental Responsibility to be obtained;